Alkali001011/GER-LLM/README.md

 </div>

-🌇**GER-LLM** is a **G**raph-based **U**rban **R**egion **P**re-training and **P**rompting framework for region representation learning.
-Specifically, we first construct an **urban region graph** that integrates detailed spatial entity data for more effective urban region representation.
-Then, we develop a **subgraph-centric urban region pre-training model** to capture the heterogeneous and transferable patterns of interactions among entities.
-To further enhance the adaptability of these embeddings to different tasks, we design **two graph-based prompting methods** to incorporate explicit/hidden task knowledge.
-Extensive experiments on various urban region prediction tasks and different cities demonstrate the superior performance of our GER-LLM framework.
-This repository hosts the code of **GER-LLM**.
+🗺️ **GER-LLM** is a novel framework for **G**eospatial **E**ntity **R**esolution using **L**arge **L**anguage **M**odels.
+The core challenge in Geospatial Entity Resolution (GER) is to accurately identify whether different textual descriptions or records refer to the same real-world geographical entity.
+To tackle this, GER-LLM leverages the powerful semantic understanding and reasoning capabilities of LLMs.
+Our framework first generates high-quality candidate pairs from geospatial datasets.
+Then, it employs a sophisticated LLM-based featurizer to extract rich semantic, spatial, and contextual cues from entity descriptions.
+Finally, a lightweight yet effective matching model determines the final correspondence.
+Extensive experiments on benchmark datasets demonstrate that GER-LLM achieves state-of-the-art performance in both efficiency and effectiveness.
+This repository hosts the official source code for **GER-LLM**.

 ## Overview